storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be migrated.
 - [ ] [js-ipfs-unixfs](https://github.com/filecoin-saturn/js-ipfs-unixfs)
     - AFAICT it's a custom version which is bundled with [browser-client](https://github.com/filecoin-saturn/browser-client).
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [pluto](https://github.com/filecoin-saturn/pluto)
     - The unfinished golang migration of [L1-node](https://github.com/filecoin-saturn/L1-node).
 We can always pick it up from archival if we need it.
     - It SHOULD be archived.